pemheath/learn-train-evolve/designdoc.md

 - For the training analytics, I will use Amazon Athena AWS Athena DynamoDB connector to query the tables with SQL.
 - The front end will use JavaScript with a React framework.
 - I will integrate google cal API for the scheduling functionality.
-- I may consider using a headless wordpress to give the admin easy access to updating content (as a content management system).
+- I may consider using a headless WordPress to give the admin easy access to updating content (as a content management system).

-Within React I envision the following components to begin with:
+Within React, I envision the following components to begin with:
 - Header
 - Footer
 - NavMenu
-- Pillar (Learn, Train, or Evolve, will have nested comonents based on what it is)
+- Pillar (Learn, Train, or Evolve, will have nested components based on what it is)
 - Schedule
 - TrainingSession
 - Note